zaladeokin/Blog_Api/README.md

 - **RESTful**: RESTful API endpoints for CRUD operations on blogs and users.
 - **User authentication**: Use JWT as authentication strategy and expire the token after 1 hour.
 - **Pagination**: Endpoints that return list of data are paginated.
-- **Blog state**: Blogs can be in two states(draft and published) and filterable by state.
+- **Blog state**: Blogs can be in two states(draft and published) and filterable by it.
 - **Search**: Blogs are searchable by author, title and tags.
 Users are searchable by name.
 - **Validation and error handling**: Middleware for request validation and proper error handling.
 - **Security**: HTTP is secure against Cross-Site Scripting (XSS), brute force and other malicious attacks.
-- **Logging**: Request to endpoints, error and information are log and store in a log file.
+- **Logging**: Request to endpoints, error and information are logged and store in a log file.
 - **Additional features**: The number of time a blog is read is recorded.
 Also, there's an algorithm that estimate the expected read time for a blog.